MoCA: Multi-modal Cross-masked Autoencoder for Time Series in Digital Health: Introduction

+However, progress in multi-modal wearable data analysis has been constrained by fundamental limitations that contrast with advances in other domains.
+Unlike computer vision and natural language processing, which benefit from large-scale labeled datasets, wearable health data analysis often relies on small clinical studies with missing gold-standard labels due to the challenges of laboratory calibration in free-living environments \cite{di2022considerations}.
+Additionally, missing data from one or more sensor modalities poses a common challenge in real-world scenarios, where device malfunctions, battery depletion, or user compliance issues can result in incomplete data streams.

+Self-supervised learning (SSL) has emerged as a powerful solution to these data scarcity challenges by learning meaningful representations from unlabeled data \cite{xie2021self, li2021mst, caron2021emerging}, with success in time series \cite{time-transformer, data2vec, ts-contrastive, patchtst, xie2022simmim} and digital health applications \cite{krishnan2022self}.
+Masked autoencoders (MAE) \cite{mae} have proven especially effective within this paradigm by learning to reconstruct randomly masked portions of input data, successfully adapting to time series applications \cite{li2023ti, zhang2023trid, dong2023simmtm} with growing theoretical understanding \cite{cao2022understand, pan2022towards, zhang2022mask}.
+Critically, MAE's masking and reconstruction mechanism provides a natural solution to the missing data challenge by enabling models to impute missing sensor streams using information from available modalities, offering significant advantages over other SSL approaches that require complete data.
+However, extending MAE to multi-modal wearable data remains challenging due to the complex temporal correlations and cross-modal dependencies inherent in simultaneously recorded physiological signals.

+In digital health applications, these correlations are often temporal in nature, with simultaneously measured signals across different modalities providing real-time insights into each other.
+For example, heart rate variability may correlate with movement patterns, while accelerometer data can provide context for interpreting physiological signals.
+While current multi-modal MAE approaches \cite{yang2024cmvim, bachmann2022multimae, yan2022multi} have made progress, there remain significant opportunities to better leverage these rich inter- and intra-modality correlation structures through principled masking strategies that are specifically designed to account for the interdependent nature of wearable device data.

 We propose the \textbf{M}ulti-m\textbf{o}dal \textbf{C}ross-masked \textbf{A}utoencoder (MoCA), a novel approach that incorporates both intra- and inter-modality correlation structures in its masking strategy.
-Our theoretical analysis establishes guarantees for how different masking patterns influence the lower bound of the MAE loss function.
-Through a Reproducing Kernel Hilbert Space (RKHS) framework, we demonstrate a fundamental connection between multi-modality MAE loss and canonical correlation analysis (CCA).
-This connection not only explains MoCA's superior performance compared to alternative approaches, but also suggests how correlation structures in multi-modal data can guide the development of optimal masking strategies.
+Our contributions can be summarized into the following: \begin{itemize}